-We have this Flemish verb ‘stampen’, or ‘stoempen’ in our dialect which means ‘to mash or crush something up’.
-In this case right here, potatoes and cabbage.
+In Belgium we have this Flemish verb ‘stampen’, stompen or ‘stoempen’ in our dialect which means ‘to mash or crush something up roughly’.

 You can also find this dish in the Netherlands under the name of stamppot.

-Other delicious versions of this dish are stoemp with leeks, cooked carrots, endives or spinach together with a couple of pan fried pieces of meat on top.
-That is usually bacon, boiled pork meat, ham hock or stoemp sausage.
+Other delicious versions are stoemp with super soft braised leeks, carrots, endives, onions or spinach together with a couple of pan fried pieces of meat on top.

 Do you love potato mash and soft vegetable dishes?

-Then you should also check out my Flemish hotchpot also known as hutsepot!
+Then you should also check out that hotchpot recipe, also known as hutsepot!

-So here is my Flemish vegetable stoemp mash or stamppot: a creamy savoy cabbage potato mash with sausages and bacon… Good old-fashioned Belgian comfort food!
+Here is my very own personal Belgian vegetable stoemp mash recipe or stamppot: a creamy savoy cabbage potato mash with sausage and a lovely beer and bacon onion sauce drizzled on top…

 Best Flemish Vegetable Stoemp Recipe